claire-fletcher/travel-blog/README.md

 - Working links with scroll and click across all pages
 - Three blog pages
 - A photos page with dynamic photo modal on click
-- Blog pages have reactions!
+- Blog pages have reactions using javascript!
 - Contact us page
 - Use of bootstrap and used the container model to match up with the wireframe
 - consistent theme using separate styling css